Financial Market Roundup

 PERFORMANCE

-Domestic equities were down in February, with smaller companies selling off more than their larger counterparts, as noted by the Russell 2500 underperforming the S&P 500.
-International equities were positive in February and have bested domestic equities for the last two months.
+Domestic equities were down in March, with smaller companies selling off more than their larger counterparts, as noted by the Russell 2500 Index underperforming the S&P 500.
+International equities were mixed in March but have bested domestic equities for the last three months.
+Focusing on the S&P 500, two sectors posted gains in March, with nine sectors posting losses.

 INTEREST RATES